amory-peng/neatnovels/README.md

 While the current features are complete, there are still many more possible additions:

 ### Advanced Search
-Add additional search refinement (currently only though title and author).
+Add additional search refinement (currently only through title and author).

 ### User Profiles
 Allow users to upload a profile picture and share bookshelves with other users.